What Psychologists Do To Support One's Mental Health

 General psychology

 The general psychologist is much like the general practice medical doctor.
-This practitioner is qualified to provide therapy for most psychological disorders and mental health challenges but is ethically bound to provide a referral when a patient's challenges fall outside of their scope.
+This practitioner is qualified to provide psychotherapy for most psychological disorders and mental health challenges but is ethically bound to provide a referral when a patient's challenges fall outside of their scope.
 Those who seek the help of a general psychologist may be experiencing depression, anxiety, or another condition that is interfering with their quality of life.
 If the general psychologist feels the situation or condition is outside their, then a referral may be made to a specialist.

 Choosing a mental health professional